Louiseskinner01/project1-lskinner/README.md

 - As a user, I would like to find health and wellbeing events
 - As a user, I would like to have access to juicing ideas and ingredients lists
 - As a user, I would like to easily find and follow FWL on all of their social media platforms
-- As a user, I would like to be kept up to date with the latest fitness trends
+- As a user, I would like to be kept up to date with the latest health and fitness trends

 ### Wireframes
 <details>